 “Calista?
 Is that you?”
-Mother’s voice echoed down the hallway.
+Mom’s voice echoed down the hallway.

-I threw my vial into the recycling can and sat down at our metal table.
-The circular shape let everyone sit at any angle around it.
+I threw my vial into the recycling can and sat at our circular metal table.
 Clean plates were laid out for three people, and a fourth was messy, crumbs lying on his side of the table.

 “I’m guessing Ambert left in a hurry again?”
-I gave my mother a hopeless expression.
+I gave Mom a hopeless expression.

-Gran was less polite about it, her voice a raspy sound of disgust as she hobbled to her seat, assisted by her cane.
-She adjusted her overlarge sweater as she sat, the red sweater draping off her frail body.
+Gran was less polite about it, her voice rasping with disgust, as she hobbled to her seat, assisted by her cane.
+She adjusted her overlarge red sweater as she sat, the material draping off her frail body.
 “Does that boy ever clean?”

-“Let me help you, Gran,” I stood up from my seat at the table, and drew Gran’s chair out for her.
+“Let me help you, Gran,” I stood from my seat at the table, and drew her chair out for her.

 I returned to my seat, not saying a word.
 My fingers twiddled in my lap, adjusting my black polo shirt and gray jacket-- a C laced across the fabric.

 Mom set the plates and took her place beside me.

 “Is something wrong, Calista?”
 Mom asked.

 I nodded.
 “Just worried about graduation.”

 Gran chuckled.
 “It was different when we grew up.”

 “Really?”
 I asked.

 Gran chuckled.
 “We didn’t graduate at sixteen.
 We left high school at eighteen, and back then, we had all kinds of classes: engineering, music...”

 ’Music?
 Never heard of that before...’

 “Sugarcubes, Suzanne.
 Can’t I tell a couple stories to my granddaughter?
 Besides, you enjoyed those classes too...”
 Gran smiled.

-“Mother?
-You?”
+“Mom?
+You!?”
 My jaw dropped.
 That couldn’t be right.
-That was radical ideology, and my mother wasn’t someone I’d expect to start a rebellion.
+That was radical ideology.
+My mom wouldn’t start a rebellion.

-Mother placed a hand on my shoulder.
+Mom placed a hand on my shoulder.
 “It’s none of your concern now, Calista.
-We can’t do those things now.
+We can’t do those things anymore.
 We just need to stay in the system, keep our heads low, protect each other…”